 A number of underpinning policies should be in place in PCN designated hubs.
 These include:

 - Cold chain policy including daily temperature monitoring of fridge(s).
-An example for Primary Care is available on the SPS website.
+Specific information on Maintaining the COVID-19 vaccines cold chain and An example for Primary Care are available on the SPS website.

 - Anaphylaxis protocol – see Resuscitation Council (UK) anaphylaxis guidance for vaccination settings

 - Link added to maintaining the COVID-19 vaccines cold chain.
 Updated link to RCN resource.